AngelProtocolFinance/angelprotocol-web-app/README.md

 # angelprotocol-web-app
-Monorepo for all userfacing things
+Monorepo for all things user-facing.